UGR Integration

 Type and Category

-To appropriately categorise the UGR alongside other Compositions and Documents, the type and category SHALL be fixed to the below.
+To appropriately categorise the UGR alongside other Compositions and Documents, the type and category SHALL be fixed as represented below.

 "type": {